Attitude Coverage

 4. Click OK.

-Compute Accesses tool
+Using the Compute Accesses tool

 Your can use coverage to analyze accesses to an area with assigned assets and apply necessary limitations upon those accesses.
 The Compute Accesses tool enables you to compute accesses between the grid points and the assigned assets.